 Check the oldest neighborhood of Stavelot.

 Set aside five or ten minutes to explore the oldest part of the town called Vine.
-This neighborhood is punctuated with old alleys and Stavelot style houses with slate tiles façades.
+This neighborhood is punctuated with old alleys and Stavelot-style houses with slate tile façades.

 You can also find the 18th-century fountain.

 Check out the remnant of the Second World War.

 You already know the importance of Stavelot during the battle between the Allied Forces and the Axis Powers historians.